nubenetes/awesome-kubernetes/docs/gitops.md

 - [thenewstack.io: Application Deployment Is Faster with GitOps](https://thenewstack.io/application-deployment-is-faster-with-gitops/)
 - [As an ops engineer not too familiar with Git, you just need to know 6 commands](https://twitter.com/janakiramm) - git init, git add, git commit, git status, git log, git revert - to harness the power of GitOps.
 - [thenewstack.io: Wait, Do We Need to Hold Up on GitOps?](https://thenewstack.io/wait-do-we-need-to-hold-up-on-gitops/)
+- [redhat.com: How to use GitOps in your enterprise architecture strategy 🌟](https://www.redhat.com/architect/understanding-gitops) Understanding the four guiding principles is like runway lighting for implementing GitOps in your enterprise.

 <center>
 [![gitops in a nutshell](images/GitOps-in-a-nutshell.png)](https://www.unifiedguru.com/gitops-and-the-cloud-operating-model-vmware-cloud-community/)